Healthy Recipes Blog

 Since this is a fairly tough cut of meat, you should cut it against the grain.
 Cutting against the grain means slicing it in a way that breaks the meat fibers, making chewing easier.

-So you'll want to identify that direction before cooking, cut the roast into two parts, and slice each of them against the grain of that part.
+The challenge is that the tri-tip has two parts, and the muscle fibers run in a different direction in each of these parts.
+So you'll want to identify that direction before cooking, cut the roast into two parts, and then slice each of them against the grain of that part.
+The two photos below show you how I do it.

-Slicing each tri-tip half against the grain.
+Then, slice each part against the grain.

 Recipe FAQs

-What is a tri tip?
+What is a tri-tip?

-The bottom sirloin gives us the tri tip, named after its triangular shape.
+This cut comes from the sirloin, which butchers divide into top sirloin and bottom sirloin.
+The top sirloin can be cut into steaks.
+I use it in several recipes, including steak stir-fry, beef kabobs, and steak fajitas.
+The bottom sirloin gives us the tri-tip, named after its triangular shape.
 It's also called Santa Maria Steak.
 It has a rich, beefy flavor and marbling that helps keep it juicy.

-Is tri tip tender or tough?
+Is tri-tip tender or tough?

+While it's a flavorful cut, it's also fairly tough, with many muscle fibers running throughout the meat.
 That's why I recommend cutting it across the grain.
 Slicing across the grain severs those fibers, making chewing easier.

+It's important to let the meat rest for at least 20 minutes after pulling it out of the oven.
 This allows the juices to redistribute and settle, preventing them from escaping the meat as you cut it (although some juices will escape, and you can pour them back on top of the roast after slicing).

 Serving Suggestions